sivanpatel/CV/README.md

 ## Experience

-**Visual System**, A L.E.D-based art collective from Paris doing world class light shows across Europe and Internationally   			----August 2014 - May 2015
+**Visual System**, An L.E.D-based art collective from Paris doing world class light shows across Europe and Internationally   			----August 2014 - May 2015

 - Set-up numerous projects from the nuts and bolts to electrical/wiring in numerous French cities.